hackmcgill/mchacks7/CONTRIBUTING.md

 ## Pull Requests

+- Use your branch name as the PR title
 - Complete the entire PR template
 - Satisfy the PR checklist before asking for review
 - Set `develop` as the base branch unless it's a release (then set base to `master`)